-- 1) That the update be noted. - That the Portfolio Holder for Children, Education and Young People write a letter to all primary schools in North East Lincolnshire to consider incorporating oral hygiene into their curriculum. - 3) That the Children and Lifelong Learning Scrutiny Panel receive an update on Children's Oral Health every 6 months.
+1. That the update be noted.

+- 2. That the Portfolio Holder for Children, Education and Young People write a letter to all primary schools in North East Lincolnshire asking them to consider incorporating oral hygiene into their curriculum. - 3.
+That an update on Children's Oral Health be submitted to this panel every 6 months.

-SPCLL.39 QUESTIONS TO PORTFOLIO HOLDER
+SPCLL.38 QUESTIONS TO PORTFOLIO HOLDER